When it comes to marketing, promotion and advertising are often used interchangeably.

 The main difference between advertising and promotion is that advertising is a paid form of marketing communication, while promotion can be either paid or unpaid.

-Advertising is typically used to reach a wider audience and build brand awareness, while the promotion is focused on driving specific actions and engaging with customers.
+Advertising is typically used to reach a wider audience and build brand awareness, while promotion is focused on driving specific actions and engaging with customers.

 Another difference is the level of control businesses have over the message.